top of page

 Face like Hari

-Writer's picture: Samridh GargSamridh Garg
+Samridh Garg

 An excerpt from the Shiv Purana

-When the sage did not open his eyes, Kama resorted to his best bet - his potent floral arrows shot from his sugarcane bow - which had momentarily seduced even Shiva!
+As he was called for his part, Kama enthusiastically attempted to entice Narada.
+He transformed the snow and scrubs around Narada into floral vines and musical fountains, accompanied by warm, fragrant air.
+It took an ascetic with great determination to resist him.
+When the sage did not so much as flutter, Kama resorted to his best bet - his potent floral arrows shot from his sugarcane bow - which had momentarily seduced even Shiva!

-There, Vishnu, curling His lips in an all-knowing smirk, greeted, "Narada muni!
-What brings you to me?"
-Narada eagerly narrated the incident to him (with a fair bit of exaggeration), brimming with excitement.
-"Even the Great God, Mahadeva Shiva, acknowledges me as His superior!" he said, oblivious to the fact that Vishnu was pulling his leg, for he already knew all that went on in the worlds.
+There, Vishnu, curling his lips in an all-knowing smile, asked, "What brings you to me?"
+Narada eagerly narrated the incident to him (with a fair bit of exaggeration), oblivious to the fact that Vishnu was pulling his leg, for he already knew all that went on in the worlds.

 Hari Leela

 Srimati's Swayamvara was attended by kings and princes from far and wide.
 Finally, Srimati entered the hall - every pair of eyes upon her, scores of breaths drawn but never released.
+Narada, carrying his signature veena, stood last in the queue, certain that no mere mortal could match his divine qualities or the face of Shyam Sundara Hari that he now wore.

 As she stepped past him toward the next person, his world collapsed.
-It didn’t even register that no one was behind him—he was the last in line.
+It didn’t even register that no one was behind him; he was the last in line.
 Nor did it matter that she had rejected him.
-What mattered was the face he had glimpsed in her eyes: not the radiant face of Vishnu, nor even his own—but the face of a monkey.
+What mattered was the face he had glimpsed in her eyes: not the radiant face of Vishnu, nor even his own, but the face of a monkey.

 “Narada.”

-Or was it coming from in front of him?
-It seemed to come from everywhere—behind him, in front of him, within him.
 He closed his eyes and ears, trying to lose his senses and shut out the world.

 “Narada,” the voice echoed again.